th1991-01/autoware.universe/planning/behavior_velocity_crosswalk_module/README.md

 <figure markdown>
   ![limitation](docs/time_to_collision_plot.png){width=1000}
-  <figcaption>Plot of time to collision</figcaption>
 </figure>

 ## Trouble Shooting

+### Behavior

 - Q. The ego stopped around the crosswalk even though there were no crosswalk user objects.
   - A. See [Stuck Vehicle Detection](https://autowarefoundation.github.io/autoware.universe/pr-5583/planning/behavior_velocity_crosswalk_module/#stuck-vehicle-detection).
-- Q. The crosswalk virtual wall suddenly appears resulting in the sudden stop.
+- Q. The crosswalk virtual wall suddenly appeared resulting in the sudden stop.
-  - A. The crosswalk user objects started moving when the ego was close to the crosswalk.
+  - A. There may be a crosswalk user started moving when the ego was close to the crosswalk.
+- Q. The crosswalk module decides to stop even when the pedestrian traffic light is red.
+  - A. The lanelet map may be incorrect.
+The pedestrian traffic light and the crosswalk have to be related.
+- Q. In the planning simulation, the crosswalk module does the yield decision to stop on all the crosswalks.
+  - A. This is because the pedestrian traffic light is unknown by default.
+In this case, the crosswalk does the yield decision for safety.

+### Parameter Tuning

 - Q. The ego's yield behavior is too conservative.
   - A. Tune `ego_pass_later_margin` described in [Yield Decision](https://autowarefoundation.github.io/autoware.universe/pr-5583/planning/behavior_velocity_crosswalk_module/#stuck-vehicle-detection)
 - Q. The ego's yield behavior is too aggressive.